hatmer/go_blockchain/README.md

 # Go Blockchain

-Simple blockchain implementation for learning Go.
+Simple blockchain implementation to learn Go.

 ## What it does
-* Logs url requests to the server to a PoW-secured blockchain.
+* Logs url requests to webserver in a PoW-secured blockchain.

 ## Design Goals
 * Simple and elegant solution.